patwong/rails_sample_app/README.md

 The production version of this application is located at [here](nameless-stream-69628.herokuapp.com).

-Most of the code is the same as Michael Hartl's, but there some instances where I've gone ahead the tutorial and implemented a feature in advance.
+Most of the code is the same as Michael Hartl's, but there are some instances where I've diverged from the tutorial.
  Also: more comments.

 Credit and source: